hbashton/BruhhBot-Madeline/README.md

 Create a .env file using [the one provided](.env.example) as a template

-Grab your weather API key using [OpenWeather](https://openweathermap.org/api) and place in the .env file
+Grab your Weather API key using [DarkSky](https://darksky.net/dev/) and place in the .env file

 Obtain an API key from [@BotFather](http://telegram.me/botfather)